smfrue/pyomyo/README.md

 ```
 python3 myo_multithreading_examp.py
 ```
-2. Add td-examples/getEMGdataViaUDP.tox to your TD Scene
+2. Drag and drop td-examples/getEMGdataViaUDP.tox to your TD Scene
-3. Go into base1 and switch toggle to activate/deactive data stream
+3. Go into base1 and switch EMG toggle to activate/deactive data stream
 4. Trail CHOP should visualize received data as a plot

-## What I changed:
+## What I changed
 I just show the important parts.
-Open getEMGdataViaUDP.tox to see the full setup.
+Open getEMGdataViaUDP.tox and myo_multithreading_examp.py to see the full setup.

 ### myo_multithreading_examp.py
 ```